-Version 1.0
+Version 2.0

-Enterprise Clinical Payment and Coding Policy Committee Approval Date: May 26, 2020
+Enterprise Clinical Payment and Coding Policy Committee Approval Date: July 20, 2021

-Plan Effective Date: July 1, 2020 Description:
+Plan Effective Date: September 6, 2021

+Description:

-Observation care may be appropriate for patients requiring short-term evaluation for a condition, treatment for a known condition, or monitoring for recovery.
+Observation care may be appropriate for members requiring short-term evaluation for a condition, treatment for a known condition, or monitoring for recovery.
+It can also be appropriate when repeat testing or re-evaluation is necessary to determine the member's diagnosis and care needs.
 Observation care provides a method of evaluation and treatment as an alternative to inpatient hospitalization.
 This policy applies to observation services provided at all facilities.

-Observation services may only be considered for coverage when provided under a physician's order or under the order of another person who is authorized by state law and the provider organization's bylaws to admit patients and order outpatient testing.
-Observation services may also be considered when the patient does not meet inpatient level of care and meets observation level of care.
+Observation services may only be considered for coverage when provided under a physician's order or under the order of another person who is authorized by state licensure law and the provider organization's bylaws to admit members to the facility and order outpatient testing.
+Observation services may also be considered when the member does not meet inpatient level of care and meets observation level of care.

-Observation services must be patient-specific and not part of a standard operating procedure or facility protocol for a given diagnosis or service.
+Observation services must be member-specific and not part of a standard operating procedure or facility protocol for a given diagnosis or service.